Bruno Uvini

-Bruno Uvini Bortolança (born 3 June 1991) is a Brazilian footballer who plays as a centre back for Grêmio.
+Bruno Uvini Bortolança (born 3 June 1991) is a Brazilian footballer who plays as a centre back for Vitória.

 Club career

 Early career

 Uvini was born in Capivari, Brazil.
 He played in the Pinta de Craque football academy owned by his father, Bruno Uvini, known by Tuca, a former central defender at Ponte Preta, before moving to PAEC's youth system.

 São Paulo

 Uvini joined São Paulo FC's youth academy in 2007, aged 16.
 He was promoted to the club's senior side in 2010, and made his professional debut on 29 September 2010, coming on as a late substitute in a 2–4 loss at Grêmio, and also appeared in one further more game (again from the bench) in the season.

-In 2011 Uvini appeared in six matches with Tricolor, being handed his first start on 26 June, in a 0–5 loss at Corinthians.
+In 2011, Uvini appeared in six matches with Tricolor, being handed his first start on 26 June, in a 0–5 loss at Corinthians.

 Tottenham (loan)

-On 14 February 2012, Tottenham Hotspur agreed to sign signed Bruno Uvini on loan until the end of 2011–12 season, with an option to make the move permanent for €3.7 million.

-Uvini failed to live up to expectations at Tottenham and the club opted not to sign him on a permanent basis.
+On 14 February 2012, Tottenham Hotspur agreed to sign Bruno Uvini on loan until the end of the 2011–12 season, with an option to make the move permanent for €3.7 million.
+Uvini failed to live up to expectations at Tottenham, and the club opted not to sign him on a permanent basis.
 He left without making a first-team appearance for the London-based club.